Drexonue/holbertonschool-shell/basics/README.md

-Repertory of every task for Shell's project from Holberton School
+Repertory of every task for Shell basics project from Holberton School